A high-ranking university

 A wide range of programmes

 The UGR offers an extensive selection of high-quality academic programmes with a clear international vocation.
-In the academic year 2019-2020 the UGR will offer over 100 master’s degrees, including 9 international double degrees, 4 Erasmus Mundus programmes, 16 blended learning programmes, 5 bilingual programmes (Spanish-English) and 3 taught completely in English.
+In the academic year 2020-2021 the UGR will offer over 100 master’s degrees, including 9 international double degrees, 4 Erasmus Mundus programmes, 16 blended learning programmes, 5 bilingual programmes (Spanish-English) and 3 taught completely in English.
+All official master's degrees at the University of Granada have been adapted to the European Higher Education Area (EHEA).
 The UGR also offers 28 internationally recognised doctoral programmes through its three interdisciplinary schools.

 A truly international experience